Australian Crow or Oleander Butterfly

 The young caterpillars have cannibal behaviour, as they have been observed eating unhatched eggs of their own species.

 At about mid-larval stage, an interesting feeding habit develops.
 It is well illustrated at the extreme right-hand side of the photo by Joan Tyson.
-Before starting to eat a new leaf, the caterpillar first chews the underside of its pedicle until the leaf begins to sag.
-It then eats the whole leaf.
+Before starting to eat a new leaf, the caterpillar first chews the underside of its petiole until the leaf begins to sag.
+It then eats the leaf.
 It then repeats the procedure on subsequent leaves.

 In summer in Sydney, the larval phase had lasts about 21 days.
 The caterpillar grows to a length of about 6 cms.